/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Do nonprofits have to track employee hours?

 Yes, for hourly employees.
-The U.S. Department of Labor requires employers, including nonprofits, to track and keep records of hours worked for nonexempt (hourly) staff, and to keep time records for at least two years.
-Salaried exempt employees don't require hour tracking, though many nonprofits track them anyway for grant reporting.
+The U.S. Department of Labor requires employers, including nonprofits, to track and retain records of hours worked for nonexempt (hourly) staff and to keep time records for at least two years.
+Salaried-exempt employees don't require hour tracking, though many nonprofits track them anyway for grant reporting.
 See the DOL's overtime exemption fact sheet for the exempt-status rules.

 What's the best free time clock software for a nonprofit?